damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## getAuthenticationResult(configId?: string)

 Returns the authentication result, if present, for the sign-in.
-The `configId` parameter is used to check define which configuration to use, this is only required when using multiple configurations.
+The `configId` parameter is used to define which configuration to use.
+This is only required when using multiple configurations.
 If not passed, the first config will be taken.
-A object with the authentication result is returned.
+An object with the authentication result is returned.

 ```ts
 const authnResult = this.oidcSecurityService.getAuthenticationResult();